guluc3m/gul-zoe/README.md

 An assistant bot for the gul.es non-profit organization.

-Zoe performs repetitive, boring and time-consuming tasks that no one want to do.
+Zoe performs repetitive, boring and time-consuming tasks that no one wants to do.